moeedlodhi/hatchd-take-home-task/README.md

 1. All customers have one single car with a unique license number.
 2. Booking date starts at 12am
 3. License plate numbers and names are less than 500 characters in length
-4. License plate numbers are unique.
-5. Names can be a blank field as well
+4. Names can be blank too.

 ## To setup application